CS2401-Fall2021/lab4-Population/README.md

 Your lab notes are incredibly messy and while you know at some point, a herd of <20 moose were added to the moose paradise, you don't know exactly when or exactly how many there were at the begining.
 Furthermore, you're still waiting on this year's population count to come in, so you don't quite know the exact number.
 To make things worse, your boss is looking for your report to be finished as soon as possible in order to get your team more funding for moose-counting.
 What can you do?
 Write a function that takes the current population to determine when the first 10 moose came to your moose paradise.

 ### Method 1
 Should you do this recursively?
 Or iteratively?
-Why might one be better than the other?
+(5 pts)

+Why?
+(5 pts)

+What edge cases should you consider?
+(5 pts)

 Implement the proposed solution.
+(10 pts)

 ### Method 2
 What if you knew exactly how many moose started in the moose paradise?
+Should you do this recursively?
+Or iteratively?
+(5 pts)

+Why?
+(5 pts)

-Which approach should you use?
+What edge cases should you consider?
+(5 pts)

-Implement the propsed solution
+Implement the proposed solution.
+(10 pts)

 ## Introducing predators